 - Password: admin

-If the network was succesfully created, this confirms that LPWAN Server and LoRa Server and communicating correctly.
+If the network was succesfully created, this confirms that LPWAN Server and ChirpStack are communicating correctly.

-If you navigate to the home page, you will see an application that was pulled from the LoRa Server network.
+If you navigate to the home page, you will see an application that was pulled from the ChirpStack network.